Welcome to Radiant: Intimacy for Blessed Couples!

 👇We also recommend reading together: Core of the Universe:

-You can read these excerpts or the whole book with you couple during the program to spark deeper conversations about your vision for your couple, the ideal, sexuality within your couple etc. Core of The Universe Readings for the Heavenly Intimacy Program (1).pdf
+You can read these excerpts or the whole book with your couple during the program to spark deeper conversations about your vision for your couple, the ideal, sexuality within your couple etc.

 • The content we are sharing will give you the opportunity to create safe spaces where you can talk about your relationship, God's ideals, etc. with other people and will make it easier for you to have the practice of sharing who you are to others and therefore to your partner.